Modon55/modon55.com/README.md

 ## 🛠 About the project
 This website was a personal **web development** project created to test and improve my skills.

-💡 For extended CSS and JavaScript features, I collaborated with others.
+💡 For extended CSS and JavaScript features, I collaborated with others.<br>
 This gave me valuable experience in teamwork and code review.

 ---